cirruslabs/cirrus-ci-docs/overview.md

 Cirrus CI is free for Open Source projects.

-?> [Community Cluster](docs/supported-computing-services.md#community-cluster) is available free of charge to Open Source community and for private personal repositories.
+?> [Community Cluster](docs/supported-computing-services.md#community-cluster) is available free of charge to Open Source community and with no extra fee for private personal repositories.

 # Why Cirrus CI